pingcap/docs-cn/tidb-troubleshooting-map.md

 - 3.1.2 TiDB DDL job hangs or executes slowly (use `admin show ddl jobs` to check DDL progress)

+    - Cause 1: TiDB introduces the [metadata lock](/metadata-lock.md) in v6.3.0, and enables it by default in v6.5.0 and later versions.
+If the table involved in the DDL operation has intersections with the table involved in the uncommitted transaction, the DDL operation is blocked until the transaction is committed or rolled back.

-    - Cause 1: Network issue with other components (PD/TiKV).
+    - Cause 2: Network issue with other components (PD/TiKV).

-    - Cause 2: Early versions of TiDB (earlier than v3.0.8) have heavy internal load because of a lot of goroutine at high concurrency.
+    - Cause 3: Early versions of TiDB (earlier than v3.0.8) have heavy internal load because of a lot of goroutine at high concurrency.

-    - Cause 3: In early versions (v2.1.15 & versions < v3.0.0-rc1), PD instances fail to delete TiDB keys, which causes every DDL change to wait for two leases.
+    - Cause 4: In early versions (v2.1.15 & versions < v3.0.0-rc1), PD instances fail to delete TiDB keys, which causes every DDL change to wait for two leases.

     - For other unknown causes, [report a bug](https://github.com/pingcap/tidb/issues/new?labels=type%2Fbug&template=bug-report.md).